Andy Petterson: Playing career

 Petterson signed for Portsmouth on a free transfer in July 1999 as Alan Ball looked to strengthen his squad after the club's take over.
 Petterson was a regular under Ball, but with the managers dismissal from the club in November he struggled to establish himself at Fratton Park and had loan spells with Wolverhampton Wanderers (February to May 2000) and Torquay United (March to April 2001).
 Following a calf injury in pre-season, Petterson failed to make the Pompey first team at all in the 2001–02 season, being behind Dave Beasant and Japan National Team GK Yoshi Kawaguchi in the pecking order and was allowed to join West Bromwich Albion on a free transfer in March 2002.
 At the Hawthorns he was understudy to Russell Hoult, as he had been at Portsmouth, and although failed to make the first team appearance he was part of the Baggies squad who gained promotion to the Premier League after finishing as runners-up in the Championship.
 He was released at the end of the season., and then joined Championship new boys Brighton & Hove Albion in August 2002.
 He was released by Brighton in December 2002 and later played in the League of Ireland for Derry City until being released in April 2003.

 He moved on to AFC Bournemouth in December 2003 and to Rushden & Diamonds in September 2004 on non-contract terms.
 However, Petterson joined Southend United a week later, playing just once before a free transfer move to Walsall in January 2004.

 On his Walsall debut Petterson conceded six goals, and went on to play a further two games.
 Walsall were relegated at the end of the season, and Petterson was subsequently released in May 2004.

 Petterson joined Notts County on a short-term deal in December 2004, but was released at the end of January 2005.
 Two months later he joined Conference National side Farnborough Town.

+Coaching career

+Petterson holds both his AFF/AFC B Licence and AFC Level 2 GK Licence.
 He returned to Australia, joining A-League outfit Newcastle United Jets as player / Goalkeeper coach for the inaugural season in 2005 before returning to Perth to play for semi professional outfit ECU Joondalup.
+He became the club's Technical Director in 2013 as part of the club's acceptance into National Premier Leagues WA.
+He has also worked as coach for at Indonesian side Bali United after holding a similar position at PSIS Semarang.

+He was previously the head goalkeeper coach and assistant Coach at Ilocos United FC who competed in the inaugural Season of the Philippine Football League in 2017, as well as holding similar positions at Perth Glory FC.
+He was inducted into the Western Australian Football Hall of Fame 2016.